Employer Insights

 • The change doesn't create undue hardships

-NOTE: In such a case, the employee retains their rights associated with their original position, unless all OFLA leave is used within the employer's leave year - including the 12 weeks provided in the new role.
+NOTE: In such a case, the employee retains his or her rights associated with the original position, unless all OFLA leave is used within the employer's leave year - including the 12 weeks provided in the new role.

 Workers on OFLA leave are still subject to non-discriminatory employment actions.